tatonetti-lab/nsides-release/README.md

 ### `archives`

 `archives` contains `.tgz` (`.tar.gz`) archives of propensity scores for each drug.
+The first subdirectories tell whether the archives are for OFFSIDES, TWOSIDES, ...
 The computation of these involved 20 bootstrap iterations per drug, meaning that within these archives are 20 propensity score files for each drug, which should be averaged to find the final propensity scores used for later computation.
 Each archive contains files of these bootstrap iteration propensity scores (`scores_lrc_<drug>__<boostrap>.npy`), as well as performance metrics for each of these files (`log_lrc_<drug>__<bootstrap>.npy`).
 In computing the average, I used only those bootstrap iterations which had an AUROC > 0.5.